 Fuji apple is the favorite variety in Japan.
 This type is often more significant than other common apples.
 It looks eye-catching in the red peel.
 In particular, the crispy texture of the apple will make you flutter.

-Its name comes from the name of Mount Fuji in Japan.
+FYI, its name comes from the name of Mount Fuji in Japan.
 Actually, Aomori Prefecture town is the origin of its name since this apple was grown for the first time in the 1930s in this place.
 Nowadays, this town is the top producer of Fuji apples in Japan.

 Season: Its season extends from October to December in Japan.

-7. Japanese Pear – Nashi
+8. Japanese Pear – Nashi

 Nashi is a refreshing Japanese sweet treat and is loved by many natives and tourists.
-Besides Nashi, you can call it Japanese pear, Asian pear, or sand pear.
+Besides nashi, you can call it Japanese pear, Asian pear, or sand pear.
 This fruit is common in East Asia and other regions, such as Nepal, India, Australia, and New Zealand.

-It is a long-standing fruit since it has existed in Japan since pre-historical times.
+Regarding its history, it is a long-standing fruit since it has existed in Japan since pre-historical times.
 Due to the high water content, it is rare to be used to make pies or jams.
 Typically, people in Japan love to consume raw pear or add it to sauces and savory dishes.

 Season: This fruit is often ripe from the late summer to autumn in Japan.